CodeStory/codestoryway-devoxx14be/README.md

 }
 ```

-Then you can display each developer's fields.
+Then you can display developer's fields.

 ```
 [[#each developers]]